 CST 412.01 – General Communication Studies Internship

-An internship is a hands on learning experience where you will apply the communication theory, research, and strategies you have learned in the Communication Studies program to agencies and organizations within the community.
-In addition to working on site, there is an online course component to help you connect program concepts with your work experiences.
+An internship is a hands-on learning experience where you will apply the communication theory, research, and strategies you have learned in the Communication Studies program to organizations within the community.
+In addition to working on-site, there is an online course component to help you connect program concepts with your work experiences.

 CREDIT HOUR OPTIONS: 6 total credit hour limit

 - You may complete 3 credit hours (90 work hours) at one site in one semester

 - This may be repeated another semester at the same site, or at a different one.